 For more information, contact: Beret Halverson at email@example.com

 The fee for this course is $475.
-To purchase and enroll in this course, click the following button:
+To purchase and enroll in this course, click the following button.
+Register by December 25, 2018 and save $25.
+Enter "vtmg25t2" as a voucher code when you check out.

 The Learn, Grow, Eat & Go! online course is a self-directed and engaging training course for teachers, volunteers and Extension.
 It serves as a dynamic professional development opportunity and a new, multimedia curricular option for the Learn, Grow, Eat & Go! curriculum.
 The online curriculum & training will include a series of easy-to-follow, weekly modules that let you see how to implement the research/evidence-based program over 10 weeks.
 Each weekly module will include: a brief Sharpening Science component to provide the teacher/leader with some helpful garden science and food science background information, and two Classroom Lessons to actually show each of the LGEG lessons being modeled by a teacher in a public school classroom.